Amazon EKS - Launch Kubernetes Cluster and Deploy WordPress

-In this Lab we will launch and EKS cluster with a single Worker Node attached.
-You will then be guided through the process of deploying a containerized version of Wordpress, consisting of a frontend web server running Apache, and a backend database running MySQL.
+In this lab you will launch and EKS cluster with a single Worker Node attached.
+You will then be guided through the process of deploying a containerized version of WordPress, consisting of a frontend web server running Apache, and a backend database running MySQL.
 Both containers will leverage persistent volumes for storage, leveraging EBS GP2 volumes as the underlying storage mechanism.

 Upon completion of this Lab, you will be able to:

 - Install and configure EKS Kubernetes command-line utilities for connecting and authenticating against an EKS cluster

 - Query and inspect AWS EC2 instances and EBS volumes

 - Update and configure Kubernetes declarative YAML files to deploy a containerized WordPress application

 - Be able to manage and maintain Kubernetes cluster resources, such as Deployments, Pods, Services, and Secrets

 - Be comfortable with SSH to remotely administer a Linux based server